strawberrymusicplayer/strawberry/README.md

 You should also install the gstreamer plugins base and good, and optionally bad and ugly.

 Deezer streams with full songs are encrypted and only urls for preview streams (MP3) are exposed by the API.
-Full length songs requires the use of deezers own engine (Deezer SDK) or the dzmedia library (I dont have it).
+Full length songs requires the use of deezers own engine (Deezer SDK).
-Deezer SDK can be found here: https://build-repo.deezer.com/native_sdk/deezer-native-sdk-v1.2.10.zip
+The Deezer SDK can be found here: https://build-repo.deezer.com/native_sdk/deezer-native-sdk-v1.2.10.zip

 Optional: